wolfSSL/wolfssl/IDE/Espressif/ESP-IDF/examples/wolfssl_test_idf/README.md

 # wolfSSL Crypt Test Example

-The Example contains of wolfSSL test program.
+The Example contains of wolfSSL IDF test program.

+This IDF version does NOT contain a local component and exists only to test wolfSSL installed to the ESP-IDF components directory.

+The recommended configuration is to have only the CMakeLists.txt in the local project components\wolfssl directory.
+See the [wolfssl_test](../wolfssl_test/README.md) example.

 1. `idf.py menuconfig` to configure the program.
     1-1.
 Example Configuration ->